Catalyst is an experimental package that enables just-in-time (JIT) compilation of PennyLane programs. Compile the entire quantum-classical workflow.

 Built to be end-to-end differentiable.

 The core Catalyst compiler is built using MLIR, with the addition of a quantum dialect used to represent quantum instructions.
 This allows for a high-level intermediate representation of the classical and quantum components of the program, resulting in advantages during optimization.
 Once optimized, the compiler lowers the representation down to LLVM + QIR, and a machine binary is produced.

-The runtime is a C++ runtime based on QIR that enables the execution of Catalyst-compiled quantum programs.
-Currently, a runtime implementation is available for the state-vector simulators Lightning.
-A complete list of the quantum instruction set supported by these runtime implementations can be found by visiting the Catalyst documentation.
+The runtime is a C++ runtime with multiple-device support based on QIR that enables the execution of Catalyst-compiled quantum programs.
+A complete list of all backend devices along with the quantum instruction set supported by these runtime implementations can be found by visiting the runtime documentation.

 A Python library that provides a